github/docs/content/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens.md

 If these options are not possible, and you must create a {% data variables.product.pat_generic %}, consider using another service such as the [1Password CLI](https://developer.1password.com/docs/cli/secret-references/) to store your token securely, or 1Password's [{% data variables.product.company_short %} shell plugin](https://developer.1password.com/docs/cli/shell-plugins/github/) to securely authenticate to {% data variables.product.prodname_cli %}.

 When using a {% data variables.product.pat_generic %} in a script, you can store your token as a secret and run your script through {% data variables.product.prodname_actions %}.
 For more information, see "[AUTOTITLE](/actions/security-guides/encrypted-secrets)."{%- ifversion ghec or fpt %} You can also store your token as a {% data variables.product.prodname_codespaces %} secret and run your script in {% data variables.product.prodname_codespaces %}.
 For more information, see "[AUTOTITLE](/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces)."{% endif %}

+For more information about best practices, see "[AUTOTITLE](/rest/overview/keeping-your-api-credentials-secure)."

 ## Creating a {% data variables.product.pat_v2 %}